 In this modern era of the internet, online privacy and security is more relevant than ever.
 It’s impossible to go more than a few days without seeing news related to data leaks, security breaches, or censorship.
-One benefit of this continuous deluge of reports is that it has caused an increasing number of people to take a more active role in their personal online privacy.
+One benefit of this continuous flow of reports is that it has caused an increasing number of people to take a more active role in their personal online privacy.

 One of the most straightforward methods of doing this is through the use of a virtual private network, or VPN.
 A VPN hides your identifying information by sending your traffic through a remote network before continuing on to the destination.
 Your information is subsequently masked by the information of the VPN.
 There are several different VPN protocols.
 While some are more common than others, there is not a one size fits all solution.
 In this article, we provide a brief overview of the major VPN protocols to help you decide which one is best suited to your needs.